V-Sekai/world/01_ingest_validate.md

 ### Data Structures

-- An Elixir struct representing Godot Text Scene.
+- An Elixir struct representing Godot Scene.
 - An Elixir struct represents the list of validations for 3D modeling and animation.

 #### Godot Scene